CITY COUNCIL · 11:00 AM · City Council Chamber

 #EAward of Contract - Consent Items

-#1Authorizes Change Order No. 1 to a Community Facilities Agreement with FG Aledo Development, LLC, increasing city participation by $154,665.98 and developer participation by $33,721.33 for the Morningstar North Offsite Sewer Project.
+#1Change Order No. 1 to a Community Facilities Agreement with FG Aledo Development, LLC increases both city and developer participation for the Morningstar North Offsite Sewer Project.

-#13Authorizes a discretionary service agreement with Oncor Electric Delivery Company LLC for $2,042,749.55 to purchase transformer equipment needed for Phase 2 of the Fort Worth Convention Center Renovation and Expansion Project.
+#13Authorizes a discretionary service agreement with Oncor Electric Delivery Company LLC for $2,042,749.55 to purchase transformer equipment for Phase 2 of the Fort Worth Convention Center Renovation and Expansion Project.

-#18Authorizes a task order unit-price contract with Capko Concrete Structures, LLC for concrete pavement joint and crack seal construction services at various locations, not to exceed $750,000, with two renewal options at the same amount each.
+#18Authorization of a contract with Capko Concrete Structures, LLC for up to $750,000 for task order concrete pavement joint and crack seal construction services at various locations, with two renewal options at the same amount each.

 #1Upcoming and Recent Events; Recognition of Citizens; Approval of Ceremonial Travel

-#1A public hearing and council action to formally establish Public Improvement District No. 23 – Panther Island O-PID and authorize a participation agreement with the Tarrant Regional Water District.
+#1Public hearing to establish Public Improvement District No. 23 – Panther Island (O-PID), including findings on petition sufficiency and advisability of improvements, and authorization of a participation agreement with the Tarrant Regional Water District.

-#1A zoning case requesting a change for 0.97 acres at 6605 Dan Danciger Road from Community Facilities (CF) to Neighborhood Commercial Restricted (ER), recommended for approval by the Zoning Commission.
+#1Zoning request to rezone 0.97 acres at 6605 Dan Danciger Road (CD 9) from Community Facilities 'CF' to Neighborhood Commercial Restricted 'ER'; recommended for approval by the Zoning Commission.

 #FAward of Contract